27 Oct To Make New Hires into New Leaders, Develop Tech-Enabled Social Learning Programs

 Why Information-Based Training Misses the Mark

 The biggest problem that exists in most corporate learning environments is that training programs take an information-centric approach.
 The need for rapid development of educational modules – whether they be online, in person, or in print – often leads to a simple “let’s put that information on the screen” approach.
 At best, employers might end up with basic talking-head videos that just relay information to the audience.
-While this approach solves the problem of transmitting information, it does not solve the problem of encouraging innovation and experimentation or transforming new hires into leaders.
+While this approach solves the problem of transmitting information, it does not solve the problem of encouraging innovation and experimentation, activating behavior change or transforming new hires into leaders.

 Providing information does very little to actually change employee behavior.
 Transforming new hires into great leaders requires creating an experience that builds on the information and takes into account where each learner is at and what they have to gain from the experience.